-Once the thesis has been approved, it becomes a public document.
-The theses are publicly available at the Aalto University publication archive database Aaltodoc, if the student has authorised electronic publishing.
-As a public document the theses must be delivered to anyone by request regardless of the student's authorization for electronic publishing of the thesis.
+Approved theses are public documents.
 Theses cannot contain any confidential information; for instance, if confidential information is processed during the process of doing a commissioned thesis, any confidential information has to be excluded from the thesis to be evaluated.
 This means that any confidential material must either be treated as background material for the thesis or worked on separately from the thesis to be evaluated.
 If there is a need to discuss confidential information in the thesis, the student and thesis supervisor must agree on its use in advance.